This article was updated July 5, 2022.

 Mykonos Town is the beating heart of the LGBT community, with several gay bars, which are open during the high season.

-Jackie O’ Bar – go for cocktails at sunset and stay to dance the night away among the friendly patrons and staff.
+Jackie O’ Town Bar – go for cocktails at sunset and stay to dance the night away among the friendly patrons and staff.
+Nightly drag shows spice up the hottest party scene in town.

 Jackie O’ Beach Club – above Super Paradise Bay, sip your drinks by the beach, jacuzzi or poolside.
 Enjoy the 360º Open Bar and a popular drag show by Priscilla.